FFmpeg/FFV1/ffv1.md

 ### Huffman coding mode

 This coding mode uses Golomb Rice codes.
 The VLC code is split into 2 parts, the prefix stores the most significant bits, the suffix stores the k least significant bits or stores the whole number in the ESC case.
-The end of the bitstream (of the frame) is filled with 0-bits so that the bitstream contains a multiple of 8 bits.
+The end of the bitstream (of the frame) is filled with 0-bits until that the bitstream contains a multiple of 8 bits.

 #### Prefix